worldbank/dime-github-trainings/GitHub-trainings/Intro-Git-GitHub-Contributor/Training-Preperations-Contributor.md

 All participants are expected to complete the steps below *before* the training.
 This is an interactive session, so it is essential that everyone follows these instructions and brings their laptop to the training.

 1. If you do not already have a GitHub account, please follow [these best-practice instructions](https://github.com/worldbank/dime-github-trainings/blob/master/GitHub-resources/DIME-GitHub-Guides/Creating-GitHub-account.md) to sign up.
    If you already have a GitHub account, you do **not** need to create a separate one for your WB work.
+   (See the best-practice guide for details on using a single account for both personal and professional use.)

-2. Please send your GitHub username to the organizer or instructor of your training session.
+2. Send your GitHub username to the organizer or instructor of your training session.
    (If you provided your username when signing up via a form, you do not need to send it again.)
    The instructor will invite you to the training repository.